slunsford/seanlunsford.com/src/posts/2024-09-03-electoral-college-sql.md

 I’ve made two tweaks to the `to_markdown` call from Dr. Drang’s code.
 It was adding an index column by default, so I’ve disabled that.
 Second, since I’ve already renamed the columns in SQL, the `headers` parameter is no longer needed.

-This code covers all the steps, so just running this script in the same working directory as `states.csv` generates the Markdown table we’re looking for:
+This code combines everything: reading from the CSV, transforming it to the new table, and converting the results (via Pandas) to Markdown.
+So all we have to do is run this script in the same working directory as `states.csv`.

 ```md
 |  Electors  |           States           |   Pop Pct |   EC Pct |